rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 All the days of the afflicted are evil, but the cheerful of heart has a continual feast. ^1515

-Better is a little with the fear of the Lord than great treasure and trouble with it. ^1516
+Better is a little with the fear of the LORD than great treasure and trouble with it. ^1516

 Better is a dinner of herbs where love is than a fattened ox and hatred with it. ^1517